radprogrammer/rad-example-plugin/Examples/DockableForm/readme.md

 The `Example.CustomFrame.pas` unit is an example custom frame to be used with our plugin.
 There is nothing special about this frame - you can do most anything that you can normally do in your Frame code.

-I hope this helps clear up how to create and use **<span style="color:ide_orange">Dockable Forms</span>** within the RAD Studio IDE.
+I hope this helps clear up how to create and use **<span style="color:ide_orange">Dockable Forms</span>** within the RAD Studio IDE!
 I am also doing this to refresh my own memory as I do not do this task very often and the methods can be a bit confusing.
 Thankfully, they are much better since `INTAServices270` was introduced.

-### Test it out
+### Test It Out:
-- Open this project in **<span style="color:ide_violet">RAD Studio 11</span>** or later.
+- Open the the `radExampleDockableForm.dproj` project in **<span style="color:ide_violet">RAD Studio 11</span>** or later.
-- Right click on the project in the Project Manager and select `Install` which will build and then install the BPL
+- Right click on project in the Project Manager and select `Install` which will build and then install the BPL
 - Click on `Help` menu, and then the `Help Wizards` child menu item.
-All the custom menu items for installed `IOTAMenuWizard`s will be displayed
+All the custom menu items for installed `IOTAMenuWizard`'s will be displayed
 - Click the menu item named `Click Me for a demonstration` created by this wizard and an example dockable form will be displayed
 - The contents of the dockable form will be the frame defined in `Example.CustomFrame`
 - Make some changes to the frame and rebuild.
 The BPL will be unloaded (the dockable form closed) and then the BPL will be rebuilt.